python/cpython/Doc/library/pipes.rst

 .. method:: Template.debug(flag)

-   If *flag* is true, turn debugging on.
+   If *flag* is a truthy value, turn debugging on.
 Otherwise, turn debugging off.
 When debugging is on, commands to be executed are printed, and the shell is given ``set -x`` command to be more verbose.